Curvature formulas related to a family of stable Higgs bundles

 \begin{theorem}[\cite{Yan,HW}] \begin{enumerate} \item A compact Hermitian manifold with semipositive but not identically zero holomorphic sectional curvature has Kodaira dimension $-\infty$. \item A projective manifold with positive holomorphic sectional curvature is uniruled. \end{enumerate} \end{theorem}

-\begin{theorem} \begin{enumerate} \item If $(\mathcal{E},\Phi)$ is an effectively parametrized holomorphic family of stable Higgs bundles on a fixed Riemann surface $X$ parametrized by a compact complex manifold $S$, then the Kodaira dimension of $S$ is $-\infty$.
-In particular, if $S$ is a projective manifold, it is uniruled. \item If $\mathcal{E}$ is an effectively parametrized holomorphic family of stable vector bundles with vanishing Chern classes on a fixed compact K\"{a}hler manifold $X$ parametrized by a compact complex manifold $S$, then the Kodaira dimension of $S$ is $-\infty$.
-In particular, if $S$ is a projective manifold, it is uniruled. \end{enumerate} \end{theorem}
+\begin{theorem} \begin{enumerate} \item If $(\mathcal{E},\Phi)$ is an effectively parametrized holomorphic family of stable Higgs bundles on a fixed Riemann surface $X$ parametrized by a compact complex manifold $S$ such that $(\nabla_{\bar{i}}\eta_i)|_s\neq0$ for some $s\in S$, then the Kodaira dimension of $S$ is $-\infty$. \item If $(\mathcal{E},\Phi)$ is an effectively parametrized holomorphic family of stable Higgs bundles of non-zero degree on a fixed Riemann surface $X$ parametrized by a projective manifold $S$ such that $(\nabla_{\bar{i}}\eta_i)|_s\neq0$ for each $s\in S$, then $S$ is uniruled. \item If $(\mathcal{E},\Phi)$ is an effectively parametrized holomorphic family of stable Higgs bundles on a fixed Riemann surface $X$ parametrized by a compact K\"ahler manifold $S$, then either $S$ is a torus, or the Kodaira dimension of $S$ is $-\infty$. \item If $\mathcal{E}$ is an effectively parametrized holomorphic family of stable vector bundles with vanishing Chern classes on a fixed compact K\"{a}hler manifold $X$ parametrized by a compact complex manifold $S$ such that $(\nabla_{\bar{i}}\eta_i)|_s\neq0$ for some $s\in S$, then the Kodaira dimension of $S$ is $-\infty$. \end{enumerate} \end{theorem}

 \begin{proof} (1) If $X$ is a Riemann surface, the sign of holomorphic sectional curvature of $G^{\mathrm{WP}}$ is the same as